Overlays

 Now, the zero

-overlay takes a precedence.
+overlay takes precedence.